 All ballot drop boxes will be open 30 days (including Election Day) and are available 24/7 until 8:00 p.m. on Election Day.
-See page 81 in Appendices for Ballot Drop Box Locations Table at the writing of publishing.
-OCROV will publish a list of ballot drop boxes at ocyote.com/votecenter.
+See page 79 in Appendices for Ballot Drop Box Locations Table at the writing of publishing.